 Bank of England holds interest rate at record low

-LONDON: The Bank of England on Thursday (Jun 15) froze interest rates at a record low 0.25 per cent, but three policymakers called for a hike on Brexit-linked fears over soaring consumer prices.
+LONDON: The Bank of England froze interest rates at a record-low 0.25 per cent as expected on Thursday (Jun 15), but revealed that three policymakers surprisingly called for a hike to counter surging inflation.

-The central bank said in a statement that its monetary policy committee (MPC) voted 5-3 in favour of the status quo, but forecast inflation would surge further above its 2.0 per cent target in the coming months.
+The central bank's monetary policy committee (MPC) unexpectedly voted 5-3 in favour of keeping its key interest rate at a record-low 0.25 per cent, where it has stood since last August.

-"Inflation was projected to overshoot the target by more than previously expected and to remain above it throughout the three-year forecast period," the bank said in minutes from its regular policy meeting.
+Thursday's decision sent the British pound racing higher against the dollar because only one member had previously advocated a rate hike.

-"A slowdown in household consumption and gross domestic product as a whole had recently begun ... although consumer confidence had held up, there had been further signs of a slowing housing market and new car registrations had fallen sharply," the minutes read.
+"The Bank of England caught traders off-guard on Thursday, turning what was expected to be a rather mundane affair into something far more interesting," said Oanda analyst Craig Erlam.

-Economic growth slowed to just 0.2 per cent in the first three months of 2017 in the run-up to Britain's general election, after 0.7 per cent expansion in the final quarter of 2016.
+MPC members Ian McCafferty and Michael Saunders joined Kristin Forbes in voting for an increase to 0.50 per cent, minutes from the meeting showed.

-The bank added Thursday that MPC members Ian McCafferty and Michael Saunders joined Kristin Forbes in voting for an increase to 0.50 per cent.
+Forbes, who leaves the rate-setting panel at the end of the month, had been the lone voice for a hike in both the previous two meetings.
+This week's vote marked the first time that three members have dissented for more than six years.

-The panel also voted to maintain the quantitative easing (QE) stimulus cash pumping around the economy at £435 billion (US$555 billion).
+"The hawkish tone of June's MPC policy decision and minutes supports our view that rates will rise rather sooner than investors expect," said economist Scott Bowman at research consultancy Capital Economics.

 Inflation had held close to zero throughout 2015 - but has surged since then on the back of the weak pound following the shock EU exit vote in June 2016.